0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/3 - Intro to VLSI/1 - Fundamentals/Lecture 5 - CMOS Design Part 2.md

 This is from class lolll
 ```

+The following does implement the minority function.
+Even though they are not structrual complements, they are *logical* complements.

+$$
+f_{PUN} = \overline{ab}+\overline{bc}+\overline{ac}
+$$

+$$
+f_{PDN} = ab+bc+ac
+$$

 ### CKT-8

 ```ad-question
 How many levels of static logic are sufficient to implement any Boolean function.
 Provide proof!
 ```

+Only two levels of static logic are sufficient to implement any boolean function because all functions can be composed as a sum of products (OR of multiple AND terms), or a product of sums (AND of multiple OR terms).
+Therefore, we can implement any boolean function by using one layer of an inverted sum-of-products or product-of-sums complex function combined with a layer of inverters.
+Each inverter provides both the normal and inverted signal to drive the complex function.
 ### Practice - Full-Adder

 Implement the sum output of a full-adder in static CMOS using as few stages as possible